Our mission is to be a major catalyst in Orange County for building and advocating for a just community by:

 The everyday life in Orange County communities is safe, just and provides opportunities for all people to thrive.

 We believe that it’s better to try to resolve problems by inviting all of those affected to come together, understand the harm and decide how the situation can be improved for everyone.
-Specifically, the community justice center is responsible for providing direct referral services, post incarceration services, victim support, community dialogue and prevention services.
-The community justice center works with both youth and adults living in Bethel, Braintree, and Randolph.
+Specifically, the restorative justice center is responsible for providing direct referral services, diversion programs, pretrial services, post incarceration services, victim support, community dialogue and prevention services.
+OCRJC works with both youth and adults living in all towns in Orange County.